dbaseqp/blog/_posts/2024-05-19-An honest review of CPP.md

 There are 3 different primary food courts on campus.

-1. Bronco Student Center (BSC): Chain restaurant locations, it's what you expect
+1. Bronco Student Center (BSC): Chain restaurant locations (Roundtable, Subway, Hibachi-san), it's what you expect
-2. The Marketplace: Chain restaurant locations, it's what you expect
+2. The Marketplace: Chain restaurant locations (Panda Express, Carl's Jr, QDOBA), it's what you expect
 3. Centerpointe: I've never been, but have only heard horror stories

-There are also a few cafes/marts on campus where you can get quick bites to eat that genuinely aren't bad.
+There are also a few cafes/marts (Brewworks, FitBites, Element Cafe) on campus where you can get quick bites to eat that genuinely aren't bad.

 ## Courses